-In addition to these regular services utilized by the Court, the Court has been fortunate to collaborate with Choices and A Renewed Mind for Housing as well as Medically Assisted Treatment.
+In addition to these regular services utilized by the Court, the Court has been fortunate to collaborate with Choices and A Renewed Mind for Housing to assist with Medically Assisted Treatment.
+A Renewed Mind has also become a local treatment provider who is participating in with Drug Court defendants and has participated in our last few University of Cincinnati trainings.
 In addition, the Court has continued to work alongside the Open Arms Domestic Violence Program and Veterans Services Commission when warranted.